daohoangson/flutter_widget_from_html/packages/core/README.md

 Notes:

-- Text related styling can be changed with `TextStyleBuilder`, just register your callback and it will be called when the build context is ready.
+- Text related styling can be changed with `TextStyleBuilder`, register your callback to be called when the build context is ready.
   - The first parameter is a `TextStyleHtml` which is immutable and is calculated from the root down to each element, the callback must return a new `TextStyleHtml` by calling `copyWith`.
 It's recommended to return the same object if no change is needed.
   - Optionally, pass any object on registration and your callback will receive it as the second parameter.